Taste the real Alphono Mango SHOP NOW

 Kishen Bhog

 Kishen Bhog mango is a variety of aam grown in India, particularly in the eastern state of West Bengal.
-It is known for its mostly rich in flavour, sweet, aromatic flavour and juicy flesh.
-They are generally bigger in size, 300 to 400 grams size.
+It is known for its rich, sweet, aromatic flavour and juicy flesh.
+They are generally 300 to 400 grams in size.

 Imampasand